yossshhhh/yossshhhh.github.io/index.md

 ## About Me
 Hi, I'm Adam!
-I'm currently a third year student at UC San Diego
+I'm currently a third year student at UC San Diego studying Cognitive Science w/ specialization in Machine Learning and minoring in Computer Science.
+I'm interested in Software Engineering, data science, and

 ## Projects